crhohner/crhohner.github.io/src/assets/markdown/trigger-happy.md

 ======

-Trigger Happy was my team's game for CS4152: Advanced Topics in Computer Game Architecture.
-We won Audience Vote at the 2025 Game Design Initiative at Cornell Showcase.
+Trigger Happy was my team's game for CS4152: Advanced Topics in Computer Game Architecture, built with the C++ Cornell University Games Library (CUGL).
+We won Audience Vote at the 2025 [Game Design Initiative at Cornell Showcase](https://gdiac.cs.cornell.edu/gdiac/showcase/).
+I was primarily responsible for designing and implementing our ad-hoc server networking architecture.

 ![Some promotional art by the talented Linda Hu](/banner.png)